Skip to main content

 Rust is a multi-paradigm programming language designed for performance and safety, especially safe concurrency.
 Rust is "blazingly fast" and memory-efficient (comparable to C and C++) with no garbage collector.
 It can power mission-critical systems, run on embedded devices, and easily integrates with other languages.

-Rust’s rich type system and ownership model guarantees memory-safety and thread-safety deterministically — eliminating many classes of bugs at compile-time.
+Rust's rich type system and ownership model guarantee memory-safety and thread-safety in safe code, eliminating many classes of bugs at compile-time.
+Overall safety in this project also depends on correctly upheld invariants in unsafe blocks and FFI boundaries.

 This project makes the Soundness Pledge: